-February is mid-winter in Japan, and along with January, is the coldest moth.
-But, winter varies enormously throughout the country, with warm temperatures in the islands of Okinawa in the south, very cold temperatures and heavy snow on the western side of Honshu and Hokkaido, and moderately cold temperatures elsewhere.
+February is midwinter in Japan, and along with January, it's the coldest month.
+But winter varies enormously throughout the country, with warm temperatures in the islands of Okinawa in the south, frigid temperatures and heavy snow on the western side of Honshu and Hokkaido, and moderately cold temperatures elsewhere.
 But, there are relatively few tourists at this time of year, and the spectacular Sapporo Snow Festival is one reason (among many) to visit Japan in February.

 Weather

-February, and winter, is low season in Japan, although it's peak ski season in Hokkaido and central Honshu.
+February and winter are low seasons in Japan, although it's peak ski season in Hokkaido and central Honshu.
 Skiing is popular with locals, so expect to see a lot of domestic tourists in ski areas.

-Sapporo's annual Snow Festival runs for a couple of weeks in early February, sometimes starting in late January.
+Sapporo's annual Snow Festival runs for a few weeks in early February, sometimes starting in late January.
 This is a popular time to travel to Sapporo and Hokkaido, so book flights and accommodation as far in advance as possible if you want to attend this very popular event.

 Although Okinawa experiences much warmer temperatures than much of the rest of Japan in February, this is not a peak time to travel there.